sguox002/leetcode/leetcode-all.md

 - algorithm in array applied in tree.
 - tree is a special graph.
 - binary tree, BST, n-ary tree

+<<-776	Split BST    		56.3%	Medium
+given a bst and a target value, split into two subtree so that one <= target and the other > target. most of the structure shall be kept.
+- split the tree get smaller and bigger subtree
+- if root>target, we go left and split into smaller and larger. root->left=larger.
+- if root<=target, we go right and split into smaller and larger, root->right=smaller tricky.
+->>

+<<-779	K-th Symbol in Grammar    		38.3%	Medium
+first row 0.
+The second row will change each 0 to 01 and 1 to 10.
+find row N and kth digit.
+it forms a complete binary tree. if previous node is 0, then left is 0 and right is 1. if previous node is 1, then left is 1 right is 0. do it recursively.
+->>

+<<-783	Minimum Distance Between BST Nodes    		53.4%	Easy
+absolute difference, just do inorder traversal.
+->>

 <<-814	Binary Tree Pruning    		73.3%	Medium
 prune all subtree with all 0.